-Entities connected with Mr Padgett had business dealings with the group during the year, as described in note 25 of the most recent financial statements.
-In accordance with the board charter, the directors concerned declared their interests in those dealings to the company and took no part in decisions relating to them or the preceding discussions.
-In addition, those directors did not receive any papers from the group pertaining to those dealings.
+Entities connected with the Chair, Mr Padgett and the Managing Director, Mr McMillan had business dealings with the Group during the year, as described in note 26 of the most recent financial statements.
+In accordance with the Board Charter, the directors concerned declared their interests in those dealings to the Company and took no part in decisions relating to them or the preceding discussions.
+In addition, those directors did not receive any papers from the Group pertaining to those dealings.